dabernado/iris/README.md

 `ERRISIZE` - integer overflow

-`ERRDIV0` - attempted integer division by 0

-`ERRMUL0` - attempted integer multiplication by 0 (irreversible)

 `ERRLTE` - attempted less-than elimination on invalid value

-`ERREXT` - code contains instructions/datatypes from an extension not supported by the current environment

 `ERRCXT` - attempted invalid context transition

 `ERRSYSC` - attempted invalid syscall

 `ERRTYPE` - types of attempted operation and data do not match

-`ERRCALL` - attempted CALL/GCALL with invalid function pointer